There are now 3 possible online modes for units:

 - Students are able to (1) comprehend the relationship between XML and similar schemas, information databases and interoperability; (2) apply technical and analytical skills to generate coherent digital 3D models to manage construction processes; and (3) show critical engagment with the digital 3D model's scope for mediating the activity of mutiple roles.

-- Typically this unit is assessed in the following ways: (1) digitally-based drawing set and 3D model and (2) group submission.
+- Indicative assessments in this unit are as follows: (1) digitally-based drawing set and 3D model and (2) group submission.
 Further information is available in the unit outline.

 - Unit Coordinator(s)